|Monthly Tech-Tip |

-A method of printing designs (using ceramic inks) onto a transparent film, then transferring that to glazed ware.
+A method of printing designs (using ceramic inks) onto a transparent film, then transferring that to glazed ware (most commonly known as waterslide transfers).
 The film has a glue that holds it to a heavy opaque paper backing coated with a glossy release layer.
 On wetting (for the correct amount of time), the glue loosens and enables the transfer.
 As the decal dries on the ware the glue holds it in place.
-When fired, the very think film backing material burns away leaving the ink to bond with the glaze surface.
+When fired, the very thin film backing material burns away leaving the ink to bond with the glaze surface.
 The film can accommodate quite a bit of irregularity in the contours of the surface.

-Decals can be printed directly in an inkjet printer (fitted with ceramic ink cartridges) or by silk screening (the latter transitioning to the former in recent years).
-The new technology has many obvious advantages.
-In fact manufacturers of ink formulations, mediums, silk screening, and ceramic waterslide decals have gone out of business in recent years and this has caused problems with companies who depend on them.
-Their formulations were lost in the process notwithstanding that silk screen decal process is still very useful.
+Some manufacturers of traditional ink formulations, mediums, silk screening, and ceramic waterslide decals have gone out of business in recent years and this has caused problems with companies who depend on them.
+Their formulations were lost in the process, notwithstanding that the silk screen decal process is still very useful.
 Are you an engineer who knows about these formulations.
-Would you be able to help to make these directly available to manufacturers?
+Would you be will to share these with us so we can help others?
 Please contact us.

-The ink is a specialized formulation of nano-powdered frit (bismuth based) and stains, it forms a glassy color at very low temperatures.
-Very bright colors are possible.
+The inks and toner powders are specialized formulations of nano-powdered frit (bismuth based) and stains, they form a glassy color at very low temperatures.
 However, since the designs are on the glaze surface, they must endure the full forces of wear and tear to which the piece is exposed.
 Since these inks do not contain the stable silicates that a glaze does (because they need to melt so low), they are more subject to abrasion and degradation.
-However, there is a trade-off.
-Because the decal firing only goes to around 1600F very bright colors are possible and the underlying glaze usually does not melt enough to bleed their edges.
-This stable surface enables great precision of design, full color photos can thus be produced having a quality that rivals regular print.
+Decal firings only go to around 1600F and the underlying glaze usually does not melt enough to bleed their edges.
+This stable surface enables great precision of design, full color photos can thus be produced.
+That being said, the colors are not as accurate as regular print, only a subset of the CMYK color set can be printed (and even an smaller subset of the RGB colorset used on video monitors).

-There is a serious issue to think about if you are planning to introduce decals into your production: Many glazes are reactive fluid melters (high boron, zinc, lithium) and begin to soften at decal temperatures.
-These will often form pits, pinholes or even blisters during the firing on of the decal, ruining the piece.
-The higher you fire and the later the glaze melts the more you will avoid this serious problem.
+There is a serious issue to think about if you are planning to introduce decals into your production, decal-printing websites seldom even mention this.
+Many glazes are reactive fluid melters (high boron, zinc, lithium) and begin to soften at decal temperatures.
+These will often form pits, pinholes or even blisters during the firing-on of the decal, ruining the piece.
+The higher you fire the ware originally and the later the glaze melts, the less likely this problem will be.
 Even if it does not melt, the glaze may have a visual character (color or surface texture) that is a product of crystallization during cooling, these crystals could easy be affected during a decal firing.
+Thus, low fire glazes will, of course, be most susceptible to this.
+Mid-temperature glazes having the lowest possible B2O3 content, yet still melting enough, will be more likely to work.
+Cone 10 ware will be even better/ Fast fire glazes melt late and will thus work the best.

 Typical zero-boron high temperature glazes will not soften in a 1500F decal firing.
 But low temperature glazes will (especially those high in boron).
 Even middle temperature ones can soften.
 G3806C, for example, is reactive and fluid, it certainly will.
 Even G2926B, which has high Al2O3 and SiO2, has enough boron to soften and sometimes create tiny pits.
 In serious cases they can bubble like the mug on the right.
 Why?
 Steam.
 It was in use and had been absorbing water in the months since it was first glaze fired at cone 03.
 The one on the left was not used, but it did have some time to absorb water from the air, it is showing tiny pits in the surface.
 Even if moisture is not present, low fire bodies especially may still have some gases of decomposition to affect the glaze.
 One more thing: Fire the decals at the recommended temperature, often cone 022.